CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 In this task, you will learn how to connect to your newly created Azure Arc-enabled Azure SQL Managed instance using Azure Data Studio.

-1. Now, Right click on the newly created Azure Arc-enable SQL Managed Instance and click on **Manage**.
+1. Now, Right-click on the newly created Azure Arc-enable SQL Managed Instance and click on **Manage**.
 A new window should open, and you should be able to see the overview of SQL Managed Instance, Copy the **External Endpoint** from the dashboard.
-We will use the endpoints in next steps to connect to the Azure Arc-enabled SQL Managed Instance.
+We will use the endpoints in the next steps to connect to the Azure Arc-enabled SQL Managed Instance.

      ![](./media/ads-sqlmi-overview.png "azdata")